This page is a succinct overview of the tools I use, manage, and self-host.

 docker-compose.yml) where necessary, I run the following apps/tools.

-They are accessible behind a reverse proxy managed with Caddy.
+They are accessible behind a Caddy reverse proxy.
 My domain is configured on a separate domain registrar.